opensearch-project/project-website/_posts/2025-08-21-opensearch-writing-assistant-blog.md

 - You'll need a ChatGPT account to use the OpenSearch Writing Assistant.
 It works best with a paid account.
 - If you're using a free account, the assistant will consume your limited GPT-5 access.
 - The assistant won't remember your settings or instructions between sessions and cannot generate working code samples.
 - The assistant is not intended to produce a final, publishable draft.
 It's designed to help you brainstorm, generate outlines, draft content, or revise existing material.
-All blog posts created with its help should still go through editorial review before being published.
+All blog posts created with its help must go through editorial review before being published.

 ## Tips for making the most of the assistant